-This disconnect between behaviour and consequence is deepened further, as the greatest emitters of CO2 are not the ones that bear the brunt of the consequences.
+This disconnect between behavior and consequence is deepened further, as the greatest emitters of CO2 are not the ones that bear the brunt of the consequences.
 As the developed world continues to damage the environment, it is the developing world that is disproportionately affected .

 Bring a Friend